-The home inspection: 5 red flags to look out for
+Six red flags to look out for in a new home

 You got your pre-approval, found the perfect home and made an offer.
 At this point, you’ve probably already started daydreaming about sipping drinks on the back porch, cooking dinners in that giant kitchen or cozying up in that little reading nook that seems like it was built just for you.
-We know it’s easier said than done, but try not to get too attached.
+We know it’s easier said than done but try not to get too attached.
+Until you’ve signed all the closing documents and have the keys in your hand, the deal isn’t done.

-It’s often difficult to remain objective and skeptical during this emotional phase of the home purchase because you want the house to be perfect, and you want to make it yours.
-But before you close the deal, you’ll want a reputable home inspector to give the home a thorough examination to determine its relative health.
-Here are a handful of inspection red flags to look out for.
+It’s often difficult to remain objective during this emotional phase of the home purchase because you want the house to be perfect and you’re ready to make it yours.
+But before you close the deal, you should have a reputable home inspector to give the home a thorough examination to make sure that you’re making a good decision.
+After all, it’s probably the biggest financial decision you’ll ever make.

 A leaky roof is a huge red flag during the home inspection.
 If rain and snow are coming in, money is flying out.
 And replacing or repairing the roof is just one aspect of addressing the issue.
 There’s also the water damage to worry about—mold, mildew and wood rot—which can lead to health hazards and structural weakening.
 Replacing the roof and eliminating the effects of water can run up a huge bill, so be very wary of any problems in this area.